nataliemcintyre2021/hang-in-there-boilerplate/README.md

 <!-- README is well formatted and gives good context about the project.
 At minimum, a sufficient README should contain - contributors, technologies used, instructions for running and viewing the project, deploy link (gh-pages), images/GIFs if necessary, future additions, etc. Think about what a user needs to understand and get the full picture of the application. -->

+## Final Project Details

-The contributors to this project were Eric Sergeant and Natalie McIntyre.
+The contributors to this project were [Eric Sergeant](https://github.com/ericsergeant) and [Natalie McIntyre](https://github.com/nataliemcintyre2021).
 Technologies used included JavaScript, HTML, CSS, git and GitHub.

 This project uses JavaScript to interact with HTML and CSS code to create a functioning webpage that allows user interaction.

 Deploy link:

 First image: home page showing random image on load and allows user to switch views my clicking on Show Random Poster Button.